survivejs/react-book/manuscript/04_implementing_notes.md

 3. The user confirms the modification (`blur` event or *enter* key is pressed).
 4. `Note` renders the new value.

 This means `Note` will need to track its `editing` state somehow.
-In addition, we need to communicate that value (`task`) has changed so that `App` knows to update its state.
+In addition, we need to communicate that the value (`task`) has changed so that `App` knows to update its state.
 Resolving these two problems gives us something functional.

 ### Tracking `Note` `editing` State